Tempos

 Subdivisions

-Break each beat down further with subdivision options.
-Select quarter notes for the basic pulse, eighth notes for double-time feel, triplets for swing and shuffle patterns, or sixteenth notes for detailed rhythmic practice.
+Break each beat down further.
+Pick quarter notes for the basic pulse, eighth notes for a double-time feel, triplets for swing and shuffle, or sixteenth notes for detailed rhythm work.

 Tap Tempo

 Not sure what BPM a song is?
-Just tap along with the rhythm and the metronome will figure it out.
-It averages your recent taps and filters out any mistaps so you get a clean, reliable reading every time.
+Tap along with the rhythm and the metronome works it out.
+It averages your recent taps and drops any outliers, so the reading stays clean and steady.

 Multiple Click Sounds

-Pick the sound that works best for your practice.
-The digital click is sharp and cutting, the wood block has a warm resonant tone, and the soft beep provides a gentler guide that sits in the background without being distracting.
+Pick the sound that suits your practice.
+The digital click is sharp and cutting, the wood block is warm and resonant, and the soft beep sits in the background without pulling focus.

 Accented Downbeats

-The first beat of each bar plays with a distinct higher-pitched click and lights up in a different color, making it easy to hear and see where each measure begins.
+The first beat of each bar plays a higher-pitched click and lights up in a different color, so you can hear and see where the measure begins.
 In compound meters like 6/8 and 12/8, secondary accents mark the natural beat groupings.

 Keyboard Shortcuts

 Keep your hands on your instrument.
-Press Space to start and stop, use the Up and Down arrow keys to nudge the tempo, and hit T to tap tempo - all without reaching for the mouse.
+Space starts and stops, the up and down arrows nudge the tempo, and T taps the beat.

 Dark & Light Mode